learningequality/ka-lite-installers/osx/release-docs/README.md

 ## Install KA Lite

 1. Download the [KA Lite Mac OS X Installer for 0.16](http://pantry.learningequality.org/downloads/ka-lite/0.16/installers/mac/).
-1. Double-click the downloaded `KA-Lite.pkg` package and follow the setup wizard.
+1. Double-click the downloaded `KA-Lite.pkg` package and click "Continue" when prompted about the "This package will run a program to determine if the software can be installed." message.
+1. Follow the setup wizard.
 The installation requires admin privileges.
+1. This package will run a program to determine if the software can be installed.
 1. The installer will create the `/Applications/KA-Lite/` folder that contains the KA-Lite application, uninstall tool, licence, readme, release notes, and the support folder.
 1. The install process is quite lengthy because the installer had to copy content items and run some management commands including the setup process.
 Please be patient.
 1. After a successful installation, the KA Lite application will be auto-loaded and it will also auto-start the KA Lite web server.
 1. You should see the notification "Running, you can now click on 'Open in Browser' menu.".

+**Note:** Make sure that the KA Lite application is not loaded during installation.

 ## Using the KA Lite OS X Application